varuntejay/block-explorer-test/README.md

-# fabric-block-explorer
+# block-explorer
-Hyperledger fabric custom block explorer built using React JS as client and Node JS as server
+block explorer built using React JS as client and Node JS as server

 ## **Prerequisites**

 1. Nodejs 10.x.x

-2. Fabric Network

-3. Fabric Crypto material

 ## **Installation**